Henry Calvin: Career

-Calvin hosted a 1950 NBC radio show and appeared on Broadway (most notably in Kismet as the Wazir of Police).
+Calvin hosted an NBC radio show in 1950 and appeared on Broadway (most notably in Kismet as the Wazir of Police).
 In 1952, he portrayed Big Ben on the children's TV series Howdy Doody. and made his film debut in Crime Against Joe as Red Waller four years later.

 His character in Zorro, Sergeant Demetrio Lopez Garcia, was a comedic foil for Zorro and his secret identity, Don Diego de la Vega (Guy Williams).
-Sometimes a friend (especially to Diego), sometimes a reluctant foe, Garcia is constantly outwitted by other characters, and is often his own worst enemy due to his weakness for food and wine.
+Sometimes a friend (especially to Diego), and sometimes a reluctant foe.
+Other characters constantly outwit Garcia, and he is often his worst enemy due to his weakness for food and wine.

 Calvin also sang and released a version of the "Zorro" theme song.
-Calvin's rich baritone voice also contributed to a number of musical interludes over the course of the series, singing everything from drinking songs to a serenade, and even a duet with Annette Funicello in one episode.
+Calvin's rich baritone voice also contributed to several musical interludes throughout the series, singing everything from drinking songs to a serenade, and even a duet with Annette Funicello in one episode.
 After the series ended due to a contract dispute with ABC, he reprised the role of Garcia in all four Zorro stories that aired as part of Walt Disney Presents in 1960 and 1961.

 He appeared in Disney's 1960 film Toby Tyler as gruff circus wagon driver Ben Cotter, Toby's friend and protector.
 Toby's other mentor in the film, clown and animal trainer Sam Treat, was played by Gene Sheldon, who co-starred in Zorro as Bernardo.
-Toby Tyler was played by Kevin Corcoran, a prolific child actor at the studio in that era.
+Kevin Corcoran, a prolific child actor at the studio in that era, played Toby Tyler.
 All three actors also appeared in another Disney film, Babes in Toyland (1961).

 Calvin sang the children's song "Never Smile at a Crocodile" for Disneyland Records, a recording that was later reissued as part of a Peter Pan soundtrack CD.
-He also sang "We Won't Be Happy Till We Get It" with Ray Bolger and "Slowly He Sank To The Bottom of the Sea" on the Babes in Toyland soundtrack.
+He sang "We Won't Be Happy Till We Get It" with Ray Bolger and "Slowly He Sank To The Bottom of the Sea" on the Babes in Toyland soundtrack.

-After Zorro and his Disney contract ended, Calvin guest starred in numerous television series during the 1960s.
+After Zorro and his Disney contract ended, Calvin guest-starred in numerous television series during the 1960s.
 In his appearance on a 1963 episode of The Dick Van Dyke Show, his character performed a comedy sketch as Oliver Hardy, opposite Dick Van Dyke's Rob Petrie character as Stan Laurel.

 He also kept in touch with other members of the Zorro cast, even traveling with Guy Williams in 1973 to attend a charity event.
 He died in Dallas from throat cancer in 1975.